 Chimney stacks

 Repair category 2

-Notes General weathering was noted to the render finish.
+Notes Open pointing and cracking was noted.
 Chimney stacks are frequently troublesome and are often a source of dampness/water ingress.
 Ongoing monitoring/maintenance can be anticipated.
 It may be prudent to have the chimney stack inspected prior to purchase.

-Roofing including roof space Repair category 2 Notes General weathering and moss growth was noted to roof tiles.
-Inspection at close quarters may reveal further deterioration/damage.
+Roofing including roof space Repair category 2 Notes The seller has advised that the roof has been replaced in the recent past.
+Further information in this regard should be obtained from the seller.
+General weathering and moss growth was noted to roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The roof covering over the gable projection has a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.
-Stained, loose and damaged sarking boards were noted in the roof space.
-An infestation of wood boring insects was noted (see section Dampness, Rot and Infestation).
+Staining was noted to both gable walls in the roof space.
+I was unable to test these areas and the situation will require to be monitored.
+An infestation of wood boring insects was noted (see section Dampness, rot and infestation).

 Rainwater fittings

 Repair category 2

-Notes There appear to be some loose joints.
+Notes Vegetation growth was noted within guttering.

 Main walls

 Repair category 1

-Notes General weathering was noted.
+Notes General weathering and some cracking was noted.

 Windows, external doors and joinery

 Repair category 2

-Notes Window units appear to be of mixed ages and some are of an older type.
+Notes The window units are of mixed ages some appear to be of an older type.
+Some wear and tear was noted.
 The seals to double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-The seals to some of the double glazed window units have already failed resulting in condensation between the panes of glass.
-There is a timber single glazed fitted window between the dining room and sun room.
-A degree of regular maintenance should be anticipated.